 Ok, let’s get to the spatchock-ing!
 I’ve included step-by-step photos and GIFs to break this down into a few easy steps:

 - Remove backbone.
-Place turkey breast-side down and cut out the side of the backbone (on both sides) with heavy-duty poultry shears or a really sharp chef knife.
+Place turkey breast-side down and cut out the side of the backbone (on both sides) with heavy-duty poultry shears, sharp kitchen shears, or a really sharp chef knife.

 - Flip turkey.
 Flip bird over so it’s skin-side up.

 - Flatten turkey.
-Flatten by pressing flat with your body weight (you’ll hear a snap).
+Flatten by pressing flat with your body weight (you’ll hear the breast-bone snap).
 Cut the bone (keel bone) between the breasts so that you can really flatten it.
 Tuck wing tips under the breast.

 - Separate skin and meat.
 To make things easier before roasting, use your hands to separate skin from meat so that you can place the compound butter underneath the skin.